miklevin/MikeLev.in/_posts/2024-11-23-pipeline-workflow-example.md

 Remember, we're not just building a pipeline - we're crafting an example that will echo through time, showing future developers that sometimes the simplest solution is the most elegant.
 Now, shall we begin the implementation with clear eyes and steady hands?

+And now in my own words to my own future self, ahem...

 Please help implement card2 for this workflow pipeline pattern.
 The system currently has a record in the pipeline table with this structure:

 ```